TanvirDevelpoment/TanvirDevelpoment/README.md

-- 👋 Hi, I’m @TanvirDevelpoment
+- 👋 Hi, I’m @TanvirDevelopment
 - 👀 I’m interested in Research and Developement
 - 🌱 I’m currently working with,Codeigniter,Laravel,Jquery, and learning Vuejs, React
 - 💞️ I’m looking to collaborate on PHP and Javascript Based community